RiskyWhiskey/elefgy/README.md

 # When?

-RiskyWhiskey is currently a one-man development team but hopefully there will be a working beta within the first half of 2021.
+RiskyWhiskey is currently a one-man development team but hopefully there will be a working beta in 2021.

 # Ethical Coding